-A three-car North Shore Electric Line train assigned to the Shore Line route passes the Larrabee & Ogden station.
-The "Ogden" name board separate and above the one that says "Larrabee and North Ave." indicates that the station's name changed after it opened.
+A three-car North Shore Line train assigned to the Shore Line route passes the Larrabee & Ogden station, led by car 162.
+The "Ogden" name board, separate and above the one that says "Larrabee and North Ave.", indicates that the station's name changed after it opened.
 The change came between 1926 and 1930.
 The station was closed in the CTA service revision of 1949.
 Today, nothing of the station in this picture but the tracks remains.
-(Photo from Fielding Kunecke)
+For a larger view, click here.
+(Photo by Fielding Kuniecke, from the Scott Greig Collection) |

 Service Notes: